airpptx/airppt-renderer/README.md

 # Airppt-Renderer

-Library to convert from standardized airppt powerpoint elements to airppt.
+Library to convert from standardized Airppt JSON powerpoint elements to HTML/CSS.